January 30, 2012

 After months of a closed beta, fashion startup Zoora is stepping out onto the runway and launching in public beta today.

-Zoora, which we covered previously, helps women find unique styles tailored to their body and customized with colors, fabrics, hemlines, or detailing.
+Zoora helps women find unique styles tailored to their body and customized with colors, fabrics, hemlines, or detailing.

 Since the beta began, Zoora has tweaked their buying experience to cater to female shoppers, adding swatches and a better zoom, more consistent prices, more customization options, and more contemporary pieces.
 They even planned a “traveling trunk show” that will visit 5 cities in February to show off their samples.